 The Characteristics of Classic Tango

 Dancing tango is not just stepping to the beat of the music being played - that perhaps is how disco is danced, but not tango.
 Dancing tango is dancing the sentiment and feelings of the music.
 Sentimentalism is a notable feature of classic tango.
-Created by early immigrants to Argentina, tango contains the homesickness and nostalgia of its creators and reflects their thirst for love and longing for a better life.
-(See Tango: The Historical and Cultural Impacts.)
-Modern rock bands with electronically amplified instruments might be able to create a more majestic sound, but they can't replicate the lingering sentiment of classic tango.
-That is not only because electronic instruments are short on expressing the mood of tango, but also because the contemporary rockers lack the experience of the early immigrants.
-Classic tango is a product of that particular era in Argetina.
-The environment of its mass production has ceased to exist in modern times, but the human emotions expressed in classic tango are universal and timeless, which people of the contemporary age, especially those struggling at the bottom, can still understand and resonate.
-(See Why People Dance Tango.)
+Created by early immigrants to Argentina, tango embodies the homesickness and nostalgia of its creators and reflects their thirst for love and longing for a better life (see Tango: The Historical and Cultural Impacts).
+Modern rock bands with electronically amplified instruments might be able to create a more majestic sound, but they cannot replicate the lingering sentiment of classic tango.
+That is not only because modern electronic instruments are not designed to convey the emotions of tango, but also because the contemporary rockers lack the experience of the early immigrants.
+Classic tango is a product of a specific era in Argentina.
+The environment of its mass production has ceased to exist in modern times, but the human emotions expressed in classic tango are universal and timeless, which people of the contemporary age, especially those struggling at the bottom, can still understand and resonate (see Why People Dance Tango).
 Dancing tango, one should not just dance the steps and ignore the feelings of the music, because only by understanding and resonating with these feelings can one dance tango well.

 March 18, 2014

-The Affinity and Harmony between Partners
+The Connection and Harmony between Partners

-Beginners need to turn their attention from the external to the internal.
-Instead of focusing on doing steps, they should focus on being one with each other.
-Concentrating on steps may cause a dancer to ignore his/her partner, or blame the partner for not dancing well and want to correct him/her, resulting in incoordination.
+Beginners need to shift their focus from the external to the internal.
+Instead of fixating on steps, they should aim to merge and be one with their partner.
+Concentrating on the technical side may cause one to ignore the partner, or blame the partner for mistakes and want to correct, resulting in incoordination.
 Focusing on being one with the partner, on the other hand, will enable the dancer to work closely with the partner, or even be conceding enough to make him/her feel at home, so that the two may become one in the dance.
-Tango is like marriage.
-What makes it work is not pressing your partner to follow your will, but being accommodating and cooperative.
-Novice women often feel comfortable dancing with a milonguero, not because the novices know their stuff, but because the milonguero knows how to accommodate them.
-Surrendering, adapting to, and being one with your partner, therefore, are more important than doing steps.
-(See Tango Is a Relationship.)

 March 13, 2014

-Tango Is the Search of a Dream
+Tango Is the Search for a Dream

-Tango contains the dream, longing and hope of the early immigrants to Argentina.
-It is a utopia or refuge where brotherly love, intimacy, fellowship and kindness triumph over animosity, prejudice, hatred and injuries, where peace and harmony are achieved through submission, cooperation and accommodation rather than conflict, antagonism and aggression, where the opposite sexes complement and comfort each other rather than being hostile and belligerent to each other, and where people can enjoy a temporary relief from the pressure and stress of modern day living.
-(See Tango: The Historical and Cultural Impacts.)
+Tango embodies the dreams, longings and hopes of the early immigrants to Argentina.
+It offers a utopia or refuge where brotherly love, intimacy, fellowship and kindness triumph over animosity, prejudice, hatred and injuries, where peace and harmony are achieved through trust, submission, cooperation and accommodation rather than conflict, competition, antagonism and aggression, where the two sexes complement and comfort each other rather than being hostile and belligerent to each other, and where people can enjoy a temporary relief from the pressure and stress of modern day living (see Tango: The Historical and Cultural Impacts).

 February 12, 2014